hongxinli/Dijit-Tree-CheckBox/Store.md

 var myStore = new Memory( {data:myData} );
 ```

-When loading data using a URL the data must be **JSON** encoded, that is, as of
+When loading data using a URL the data (file content) must be **JSON** encoded,
-dojo 1.8 all key or property names MUST be double-quoted strings.
-For the JSON
+that is, as of dojo 1.8 all key or property names MUST be double-quoted strings.
-encoding rules please refer to [http://www.json.org](http://www.json.org/).
+For the JSON encoding rules please refer to [http://www.json.org](http://www.json.org/).

 ```
 [